 An estimated 25,000 asylum seekers live in the shadow of the nation's capital.
 These men, women and children come to the U.S. because of circumstance--not choice.

 Who is an asylum seeker?

 An asylum seeker is a person who applies for refugee status from the safety of the U.S. It is not illegal to seek asylum.

 A broken system

 From Persecution to Destitution

-Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and significantly delays permission to work.
-Asylum seekers face tremendous obstacles in their pursuit for legal protection.
+Although 44 countries accept asylum applications, the U.S. is the only country that denies asylum seekers access to basic services and simultaneously delays permission to work.
+The current asylum policy means asylum seekers will experience extreme hardship during the asylum process.